 We are also learning more about the adverse development effects of exposure to general anaesthetic in the first years of life (Schneuer 2018).

-While we know that a minority of people born with variations of sex characteristics prefer non-binary or multiple sex/gender classifications, and this must be respected, it is essential to respect the full diversity of sex classifications and gender identities of intersex people, including students who identify with sex assigned at birth.
+We know that a minority of people born with variations of sex characteristics prefer non-binary or multiple sex/gender classifications, and this must be respected.
+It is also essential to respect the full diversity of sex classifications and gender identities of intersex people, including students who identify with sex assigned at birth.
 We are unfortunately aware of situations where students with variations including 47,XXY and 45,X0 have been confronted with the idea they are a third sex in classrooms, provoking emotional responses including anger.